JHodgkins/MSP3-Movie2Archive/docs/testing/TESTING.md

 ![User stories - First time user q6](/docs/testing/user_stories_teting_images/q6_user_stories_first_time_user.png)

 - __As a first-time user, I want to know how to log out of Movie2archive.__
-Located on the main navigation bar when a user is logged in will be a Logout link which when activated will end their aession and return them to the homepage as a non logged in user.
+Located on the main navigation bar when a user is logged in will be a Logout link which when activated will end their session and return them to the homepage as a non logged in user.
 ![User stories - First time user q7](/docs/testing/user_stories_teting_images/q7_user_stories_first_time_user.png)

 ### Returning user